 9. Take Advantage of Student Discounts

 Using your student I.D. card may save you money.
 One well-established student travel agency is STA Travel.
-Some others are Student Universe and Student Flights.

 10. Join a Frequent Fliers Program

-There is a multitude of ways to earn miles (sometimes called ‘reward points’), however the easiest way to do so is by signing up for a credit card that offers a sign-up bonus.
+There is a multitude of ways to earn miles (sometimes called ‘reward points’), however, the easiest way to do so is by signing up for a credit card that offers a sign-up bonus.

 The only requirement to receive a sign-up bonus is to spend a certain amount of money (usually between $1000 and $3000) within the first 3 months of opening the account.

-Also, earn miles by shopping online The major airlines have special offers for companies like Amazon, Apple, Best Buy and Target, just to name a few.
+Also, earn miles by shopping online The major airlines have special offers for companies like Amazon, Apple, Best Buy, and Target, just to name a few.